“I Love My Strategic Organization,

 Month 11.
 Anything Else?
 What other areas of our organization will benefit from a strategic conversation?

 Month 12.
 Evaluation: Review this strategy thinking process used this year.
-If we elect to use them next year, do any task or topics need revisions?
+If we elect to use them next year, do any tasks or topics need revisions?
 Any additions?
 Where do we follow our strategy?
 How will we think strategically next year?